lernlink/moodle-enrol_semco/README.md

 * A webservice token is created automatically for the 'SEMCO webservice' user.\
   You can verify this on /admin/webservice/tokens.php.
   It is correct that you will not see the token there, you will just see _that_ a token exists.
+* A 'SEMCO' user profile field category is created automatically and a 'SEMCO User ID' field is added to this category.\
+  You can verify this on /user/profile/index.php.
-* The enrol_semco plugin is activated automaticall.\
+* The enrol_semco plugin is activated automatically.\
   You can verify this on /admin/settings.php?section=manageenrols.

 Each step is monitored with a clear success message in the installation wizard (in the web GUI as well as in the CLI).
 Watch out for any error messages during the installation of the plugin.
 If you see any error messages, please try to uninstall the plugin and re-install it again.
 If the erorr messages continue to be posted, please step through the list above and check if you can spot any asset which could block the automatic installation.